Off-Grid Water System Guide

 Surface Water (Ponds, Creeks, Lakes)

-Surface water can serve as emergency backup, but always requires:
+Surface water can work as a backup, but it always needs treatment.

 • Filtration